Ankita-Priyadarshani/Award_Generator/README.md

 ### Workflow

-1. **Select Award Type and AI Model** - Navigate to `/awards/new` and choose from available DHA award types and LLM models
+1. **Select Award Type and AI Model** - Choose from available award types and LLM models
 2. **Provide Candidate Information** - Enter information manually, upload documents (PDF, DOCX, PPT, TXT), or combine both
 3. **Generate Citation** - Click "Generate" to create the award citation with markdown rendering
 4. **Refine with Feedback** - Provide feedback and regenerate to improve the citation